 Civil engineers build, shape and improve the built environment around us, adding value to human life.

-They are at the forefront in planning, designing, constructing, maintaining and improving infrastructures and facilities such as roads, railroads, airports, bridges, harbours, channels, dams, irrigation projects, pipelines, power plants and water and sewage systems.
-Whilst catering for the future needs of the community, civil engineers also take on the responsibility of protecting public and environmental health by inspecting projects to ensure regulatory compliance by using the latest technologies and materials.
+Civil engineers are at the forefront of planning, designing, constructing, maintaining and improving infrastructural facilities like roads, railroads, airports, bridges, harbours, channels, dams, irrigation projects, pipelines, power plants and water and sewage systems.
+Whilst catering for the future needs of the community, they also take on the responsibility of protecting the public and environmental health by inspecting projects to ensure regulatory compliance by using the latest technologies and materials.

 The program will prepare you to become globally recognised professional engineers and will provide you with the knowledge, skills and attitudes to effectively lead and contribute to the advancement of engineering, technology and commerce.

 The program from UOW ranks in the top 150 in the world by subject for Civil and Structural Engineering according to the QS World University Rankings 2017.

 The Bachelor of Engineering (BEng) degree is an applied program that produces highly employable graduates in various fields of engineering.
 Students undertaking the Bachelor of Engineering program enter professions such as:

 - Construction engineer

 - Consulting civil engineer